 Serve it with boxed milk and they’ll eat for weeks.

 Try to freeze milk if you can, but boxed milk makes a decent substitute and can be stored for months.

-Think coconut, almond and rice milk.
-If you have chia seeds, you can use it to make chia seed pudding overnight and the fridge.
+If you’re allergic to dairy, look for coconut, almond and rice milk.
+If you have chia seeds, you can use them to make chia seed pudding overnight.

 Crackers are another pantry staple that can be kept on the shelves for a long time.
 They’re also very versatile and can be paired with a number of non-perishable foods including:

 Buy single serve fruit (peaches, pears, mixed fruit) and apple sauce cups with a peel-off lid and use them for a dessert or breakfast.